slamora/brackets-wiki/Extension-Manager-Workflows.md

 >
 > Also, I'm not sure how credential remembering would work&mdash;would we need to
 > have it time out after awhile?

+> (kd) seems like a good question for Andrew.
+For the purposes of rating/reviewing things,
+> I'm not so worried.
+For publishing extensions, it's more of a concern.

 ## Update